 Christopher has appeared in commercials for Britain’s Got Talent, Canali, and Hackett.
 Model and hands model work includes a commercial for Poker Stars as well as feature articles for The Gentlewoman and Cause & Effect magazines.
 Voice-over work includes a pilot project for the BBC and an educational series for Oxford University Press.
 Christopher also works as a presenter for events like the Pepe Jeans annual conference.

 Collaborating with choreographer and Guinness World Record holding acrobat Desireé Kongerød, Christopher created an act that turns the cliché of the vaudeville magician and his dutiful assistant on its head.
-The act, Norvil & Josephine, has since toured the world with every show reaching its quick-change climax where Norvil suddenly finds himself in Josephine’s dress as the assistant gets her own back.
-The show can be adapted to appear in diverse performance spaces from parlours to larger venues.
+Their act, Norvil & Josephine, has toured the world.
+Most shows finish with a quick-change climax where Norvil suddenly finds himself in Josephine’s dress as the assistant gets her own back.

 Christopher’s magic experience along with his design studies together inform his input as a consultant on commercials, theatrical and other artistic projects.
 Past projects include leading the creative teams for commercials by luxury brands Hackett and Canali, inventing solutions and integrating magic for A Disappearing Act by Single Shoe Productions, creating a Jack the Ripper themed illusion stage act for Lyceum Media, designing the magic in an art installation video commission for artist Francesca Steele, and providing content for a magic themed concert by London Symphony Orchestra at The Barbican.